jrparente/jrparente.github.io/README.md

 ## Features

-- Responsive design for optimal viewing across various devices.
+- **Responsive Design:** The portfolio is designed to ensure optimal viewing experience across various devices, ensuring accessibility and usability for all users.

-- Navigation bar for easy access to different sections of the portfolio.
-- Home page with an introduction and contact information.
-- Projects page showcasing exercises and projects developed during the course.
-- Footer with social media links.
+- **Single Page Application (SPA) Functionality:** Utilizes a simple routing system built with JavaScript to enable seamless navigation between different sections without the need for page reloads.
+This approach enhances both developer and user experience by reducing loading times and providing a smoother navigation experience.

+- **Efficient Header and Footer Management:** By employing SPA functionality, header and footer elements are included in the `index.html` file, and therefore they are consistent across all pages and are only edited once, streamlining development efforts and maintaining a cohesive user interface.

 ## Technologies Used